digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/identity.rst

 is the topology providing service client (TPSC).
 Therefore, we can track the propagation from the command until it reaches the IPSC.

-* **CLI/GRPC Topology Management Request** - The topology management system is accessible through the *topology_manager_write_service*, the *topology_manager_read_service* and the *topology_aggregation_service*, which are GRPC based services.
+* **CLI/gRPC Topology Management Request** - The topology management system is accessible through the *topology_manager_write_service*, the *topology_manager_read_service* and the *topology_aggregation_service*, which are gRPC based services.
 The Canton shell exposes all these services directly through appropriate commands.

 * **Topology Manager Write Service** - In order to change the topology state, an administrator needs to create a new topology transaction and authorize it by signing it with an eligible key.
-These authorization commands are externally accessible using the write service, exposing the GRPC API.
+These authorization commands are externally accessible using the write service, exposing the gRPC API.

 * **Participant Topology Manager** - Every participant has a local topology manager.
 The participant can populate the store either by importing authorized transactions or creating new authorized